jdblischak/jdb-conda/README.md

 1. The packages in my channel are mainly available for the linux-64 architecture, with only a few built for osx-64.

-1. The R packages in my channel are mainly available for use with R 3.3.2, with only a few built for R 3.3.1.
+1. The R packages in my channel are mainly available for the most recent version of R supported by the conda-forge channel, with only a few built for previous versions of R.

+1. Packages in my channel should be considered temporary.
+I do my best to migrate them to the conda-forge channel as quickly as possible, at which point I remove them from my channel.

 ## License